I am an amateur home baker from Surrey, UK, living with my wonderful partner, my adorably mischievous cat and my unashamed love of musical theatre.

 I’m an unapologetic collector of any books relating to baking and general cooking: this has become something of an addiction, whether collecting contemporary books or books from many decades ago, and I love curling up on the sofa or in bed reading them.

 I do try to make it a point of cooking from the books, rather than just reading and drooling (although reading and drooling can work!).
-Particular writers whose works I come back to time and time again include Michel Roux (both Snr and Jnr!), Julia Child, Elizabeth David, Simon Hopkinson, Nigel Slater, Ina Garten, Donna Hay and Raymond Blanc.
+Particular writers whose works I come back to time and time again include Nigel Slater, Julia Child, Elizabeth David, Simon Hopkinson, Mary Berry, Ina Garten and Raymond Blanc.
 I love watching cookery programmes: there is something addictive about watching someone cook.
 And as a teacher it is always a thrill to get taught.